×

 Conclusion

-There are plenty of isometric drawing examples available on the internet.
+There are plenty of isometric drawing architecture examples available on the internet especially when it comes to isometric architectural drawing.
 Architects still create them to represent ideas even if they cannot be used as construction drawings.
 Some even go as far as to create hand-drawn isometric drawings without using any digital design tools.
-All these show the significance of isometric drawing in design; they are creative, playful and yet can show plenty of information in a single diagram.
+All these show the significance of isometric drawing in design and the types of isometric drawing; they are creative, playful and yet can show plenty of information in a single diagram.
+If you want to learn more about how to create these designs, consider checking out our Master Computational Design course designed especially for architects like you.

 Can you use isometric drawings in your design portfolio or jury review?
 Definitely!
 Find more tips on how to present your design ideas with our blogs in Resources.